 - Spread chicken wing pieces out on a cutting board or baking sheet.
 Sprinkle with salt, pepper, and paprika on both sides.
 Transfer wings to a parchment lined rimmed baking sheet, being sure to leave space between each piece and not overcrowd the pan.

-- Bake for about 40-50 minutes, or until wings are well browned on both sides (this will depend on size of wings and oven).
-Check wings periodically and turn over if one side is browning faster than the other.
+- Bake for about 20 minutes and turn over.
+Continue to bake 20-30 more minutes, or until wings are well browned on both sides (this will depend on size of wings and oven).

 - While wings are baking, mix the honey, rice vinegar, fish sauce, sherry, chili sauce, and garlic in a saucepan and bring to a boil over med-high heat.
 Once boiling, reduce heat and simmer for about 10 minutes to reduce and concentrate the sauce.

-- Stir in cornstarch mixture and continue to cook until sauce thickens, 2-3 minutes.
+- Stir in cornstarch mixture and continue to simmer on low a couple of minutes until sauce thickens.
+Stir in 1 teaspoon sesame seeds.